 Maryland Theft Lawyer

 When you are charged with theft, everything in your life can seem like a blur.
 You are immediately thrust into the legal system, encountering administrative procedures and language you don’t understand.
 But there is one thing you do know: you have been charged with a serious crime.
-And criminal charges can mean severe penalties.
+And you could face severe criminal penalties without a defense attorney by your side.
 The consequences for this type of charge can make a huge impact on your life, and even affect your relationships with friends and family members.
 If you have more detailed or fact-specific questions about theft, you should consult a Maryland theft lawyer.

 Theft in Maryland

 What does the law mean by a “theft charge?”
 Shoplifting, for instance, is one type of charge in this area.
 However, there are charges for a variety of different acts.
 Even finding something – but making no effort to return it to the owner – can be considered a criminal violation in Maryland.
 And some charges are more serious than others.
 A lawyer in Maryland can help explain the theft charges you face and what it means for you and your case.

 In our state, the severity of the charge depends upon the value of the stolen item.
 Shoplifting a bottle of perfume (usually valued at less than $100) is considered less serious than taking a diamond ring (whose worth may be more than $1,000).
 The severity of the penalty sought by the state also increases if you steal from your employer.

 The following are possible penalties for theft in Maryland:

 - For an item or service valued at less than $100: up to 90 days in jail

 - For an item or service valued at less than $1,000: up to 18 months in jail

 - For an item or service valued between $1,000 and $10,000: up to 10 years in prison